scriptingstudio/OutWebView/README.md

 # OutWebView
-PowerShell - Sending output to an interactive table in a browser
+PowerShell – sending output to an interactive table in a web-browser.